 Recruiting a top flight SEO can be a daunting challenge for the inexperienced recruiter.
 This post examines what you may need to consider along the way, how you need to be prepared before placing an advertisement and what to ask in an interview to make sure you’ve got the right candidate for the job.

 1) Create your job specification and job advertisement

-Badenoch and Clark sum it up quite nicely in their “How to write a job specification” guide:
+Badenoch and Clark sum it up quite nicely in their “How to write a job specification” guide: (now removed)